Gas outflows in two recently quenched galaxies at z = 4 and 7: Methods

-where $X=\rm Fe,\,Mg,\,Na$, $\delta_{\rm depl,\,X}$ is the metal depletion onto dust ($\delta_{\rm Fe}=-1.7$, $\delta_{\rm Mg}=-0.8$ are the median values in the Galactic disk \citep{jenkins_2009}, and $\delta_{\rm Na}=-0.95$ is the canonical estimate for the Milky Way from \citealt{savage-sembach_1996}), $\mathrm{log}(N_{\rm X}/N_{\rm H})_\odot$ are the solar abundance patterns for Fe (-4.49), Mg (-4.42), and Na (-5.69, \citealt{savage-sembach_1996}), and $Z$ the metallicity of the targets.
-We included a $10\times$ neutral fraction correction for Na\,{\sc i}, but this number could be substantially higher in the extreme conditions of a recent burst of star formation or AGN activity at high redshift \citep{veilleux_2020}.
+where $X=\rm Fe,\,Mg, and\,Na$; $\delta_{\rm depl,\,X}$ is the metal depletion onto dust ($\delta_{\rm Fe}=-1.7$, $\delta_{\rm Mg}=-0.8$ are the median values in the Galactic disk \citep{jenkins_2009}; and $\delta_{\rm Na}=-0.95$ is the canonical estimate for the Milky Way from \citealt{savage-sembach_1996}); $\mathrm{log}(N_{\rm X}/N_{\rm H})_\odot$ are the solar abundance patterns for Fe (-4.49), Mg (-4.42), and Na (-5.69, \citealt{savage-sembach_1996}); and $Z$ the metallicity of the targets.
+We included a neutral fraction correction of a factor of ten for Na\,{\sc i}, but this number could be substantially higher in the extreme conditions of a recent burst of star formation or AGN activity at high redshifts \citep{veilleux_2020}.
 We do not apply any ionization corrections for Fe and Mg, assuming that the singly ionized ions are the dominant population.
-This allows us to draw a direct comparison with the analysis in \cite{wu_2024} without introducing major systematics.
+This allows us to draw a direct comparison with the analysis in \cite{wu_2025} without introducing major systematics.
 For reference, we assume $Z=Z_\odot$.
 The values from our spectrophotometric modeling are consistent with it, but they are a source of major uncertainty.
-This is particularly true for \rubies, whose high redshift would suggest a metallicity lower than and an abundance pattern different from solar \citep{weibel_2024b}.\\
+This is particularly true for \rubies, whose high redshift would suggest a metallicity lower than and an abundance pattern different from solar \citep{weibel_2025}.\\

 Finally, we note that, at this stage, the velocity offset can in principle be interpreted as due to a genuine neutral gaseous outflow or from a cloud intervening gas along the line of sight.
-However, this second possibility is disfavored by the absence of credible galaxies associated with the putative absorbers along the line of sight in the surrounding of our targets, although low surface brightness galaxies that fall below the flux limit cannot be ruled out.
+However, this second possibility is disfavored by the absence of credible galaxies associated with the putative absorbers along the line of sight in the surrounding of our targets.
+Moreover, the implied high column densities (Sect. \ref{sec:outflow_properties}) require a non-negligible level of metal enrichment, and thus underlying stellar mass, which is not detected (although low surface brightness galaxies that fall below the flux limit cannot be ruled out).